Marais neighborhood Paris: Attraction Map, things to do, walks

 The Place des Vosges square has been the center of the excitement since the seventeenth century.
 Members of the bourgeoisie society and elegant people loved to meet themselves at this place.
 It hosts the house of the famous writer Victor Hugo (Les Misérables, Le Bossu de Notre Dame…)

 The revolution has somehow changed the situation and unintentionally restored interest in the neighborhood that now stretches from the Place des Vosges to Saint Paul until the “top” of the rue Vieille du Temple. “

 A trendy neighborhood with a rich nightlife

-Today, the Marais is a dynamic living area which is alive late at night, with the beat of its trendy boutiques, its small artists galleries and its (very) numerous bars.
+Today, the Marais district is a dynamic living area which is alive late at night, with the beat of its trendy boutiques, its small art galleries and its (very) numerous bars.

 Paris Marais attractions map